-As with the first stimulus bill, there are grey areas that will likely be cleared up in the near future.
+As with the first stimulus bill, there are grey areas that will likely be cleared up.
 We are working to gain clarity and additional information where possible.
 While the bill has not yet been signed into law, in the current state it includes the following provisions.

 Paycheck Protection Program (PPP) Changes